jmay137/James-May-Engineering-Portfolio/About Me.md

 ## SKILLS
 ### DESIGN
 - ​CAD in Autodesk Fusion 360
-- PCB Design in Altium
+- PCB design in Altium
-- PCB Manufacturing in FlatCAM
+- PCB manufacturing in FlatCAM
-- Simulation in LTSpice
+- Circuit simulation in LTSpice
-- High Power Rocket Design in OpenRocket
+- High power rocket design in OpenRocket

-- 3d Print Optimization in Cura/Flashprint
+- 3d-print optimization in Cura/Flashprint
-- Vector Graphic Design in Inkscape
+- Vector graphic design in Inkscape
-- Software dev in Vim & VS Code

 ### PROGRAMMING